Report an Error

-Being a dual-slot card, its power draw is rated at 110 W maximum.
+Being a dual-slot card, the ATI Radeon HD 4855 draws power from 1x 6-pin power connectors, with power draw rated at 110 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x HDMI.
 Radeon HD 4855 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 220 mm in length, and features a dual-slot cooling solution.

 ||Jan 3rd, 2010

 Rebranded HD 4830 with a HD 4870 PCB